Abby Dowse Suns Topless & Showcases Sizzling Bikini Booty In Smoking-Hot Instagram Share

-On Thursday, Abby Dowse made the workweek a little more exciting by sharing a tantalizing Instagram update in which she was sunbathing topless at the beach.
+On Thursday, Abby Dowse made the workweek a little more exciting by sharing a tantalizing Instagram update in which she partook in some topless sunbathing at the beach.
 The Australian bombshell flaunted her bikini-clad booty as she lounged face-down on the sand, flashing an eyeful of sideboob and bringing the heat to the app with her sizzling curves.

 The 31-year-old was sprawled on a white towel decorated with fringes and powder-blue stripes.
 Her discarded top rested by her side, as did a volume of Milk and Honey by Rupi Kaur and a pair of Versace sunglasses sporting clunky white frames.
 Abby’s sculpted body stretched horizontally across the frame, allowing her audience to admire her perky assets in detail.
 Her toned posterior was highlighted by a minuscule neon-green thong that left her toned buns in full view of the camera.
-The barely-there bottoms had spaghetti side straps that came up above her hips, accentuating her waist and exposing her lean legs.
+The barely-there bottoms had side straps that came up above her hips, accentuating her waist and exposing her lean legs.
 The swimwear was a side-tie design and boasted a minuscule ruched back.

 The model posed with her elbows bent, propelling her shoulders upward and teasing a glimpse of her bare chest.
 Tangled chain jewelry dangled from her neck, calling even more attention to her naked upper body.
 The camera was placed at ground level and was closest to Abby’s face.
 The angle offered a great view of her heart-shaped derrière, which occupied the middle third of the photo frame.

-Abby crossed her legs up in the air, suspending her bare feet above her curvy read end.
+Abby crossed her legs up in the air, suspending her bare feet above her curvy rear end.
 Fine grains of sand clung to her chiseled calves.
-The smokeshow fixed the lens with a smoldering gaze, slightly parting her lips in a provocative expression.
-Her tousled locks were swept to the side, tumbling over her shoulder and arm.
+The smokeshow gave the lens a smoldering gaze, slightly parting her lips in a provocative expression.
+Her tousled locks were swept to the side, tumbling over her shoulder and right arm.
 She buried her hand in her golden mane, which the sun’s rays set aglow.
 Sunshine poured over her body, lending a sexy sheen to her supple, bronzed skin.

 The photo was geotagged at Mermaid Beach, Queensland, Australia.
 Abby accompanied the snap with a flirty caption wherein she advertised her eponymous website, which the model inaugurated last week.